 A bad faith claim is a lawsuit against the insurance company to prove that it is dealing with your claim unfairly.
 A successful bad faith lawsuit could result in compensation for both your original damages and additional payments for penalties and interest.
 A courtroom in San Antonio may force the insurance company to reimburse your attorney’s fees, court costs and other expenses related to the bad faith claim as punishment for making you wait for a payout.

 If you suspect insurance bad faith after settling but not receiving payment, start documenting your experience.
 Keep copies of all letters and/or emails you received from the insurance company.
-Learn Texas’ bad faith laws with help from a personal injury attorney.
+Learn Texas’ bad faith laws with help from a personal injury attorney in San Antonio.
 Then, find out if you can go up against the insurance company in pursuit of back pay and/or additional compensation.
 A successful bad faith claim could force an insurance company to pay you more promptly.